-12. Article 2 of the draft provides that the Romanian authority competent to implement the provisions of the present Law is the Department for Romanians Living Abroad.
+- 12. Article 2 of the draft provides that the Romanian authority competent to implement the provisions of the present Law is the Department for Romanians Living Abroad.
 In addition, Articles 6 and 7 of the draft assign an important role to the Congress of Romanians Living Abroad, and the Council to be elected by it.
-According to the fourth paragraph of Article 7, the Council "shall provide consultancy and assistance for the competent governmental institutions with which it collaborates in order to accomplish and implement the programs devised for the Romanian communities."

-13. In view of their role, the composition of the Congress and Council are very important.
+According to the fourth paragraph of Article 7, the Council "shall provide consultancy and assistance for the competent governmental institutions with which it collaborates in order to accomplish and implement the programs devised for the Romanian communities." - 13.
+In view of their role, the composition of the Congress and Council is very important.
 According to Article 8, under i) of the draft, all Romanians living abroad have the right to participate in the Congress.
 However, it is not specified whether certain membership requirements apply.
-There is the general requirement, laid down in the first paragraph, under a) of Article 9 of the draft, that the person concerned must have declared that he or she assumes the Romanian cultural identity.
-This requirement seems to presuppose the requirement that the person concerned is of such an age that he or she can make such a declaration personally and freely, unless a parent or guardian may make the declaration on his or her behalf.
-The requirement under b) of the same provision that entitlement presupposes "appropriate linguistic knowledge" also alludes to a certain age requirement.
-The issue of membership requirement should be clarified in the text of the law or specified in its explanatory memorandum.

-14. It should also be regulated how and where the membership of the Congress will be registered, on the basis of the document referred to in paragraph 4 of Article 9 of the draft.

-15. In addition, it may be advisable to specify in the text or explanatory memorandum the number and composition of the Council of Romanians Living Abroad, or to specify that this is to be determined by the Congress.
+There is the general requirement, laid down in the first paragraph, under a) of Article 9 of the draft, that the person concerned must have declared that he or she assumes the Romanian cultural identity and that he or she possesses "appropriate linguistic knowledge".
+The issue of membership requirement should be clarified in the text of the law or specified in its explanatory memorandum. - 14.
+It should also be regulated how and where the membership of the Congress will be registered, on the basis of the document referred to in paragraph 4 of Article 9 of the draft. - 15.
+In addition, it may be advisable to specify in the text or explanatory memorandum the number and composition of the Council of Romanians Living Abroad, or to specify that this is to be determined by the Congress.
 In the draft, the third paragraph of Article 7 refers only to "the organization and functioning of the Council".